 Supporting students beyond their academic needs, including social and emotional learning, mental health, safety, and overall well-being

 Schools feel increasingly responsible for supporting students beyond their academic needs, from promoting social and emotional skill development to providing mental health services.
 It can be challenging to develop and maintain a school climate in which all students and adults in the building feel a sense of safety and belonging, especially since the experiences that students bring into school, including trauma and poverty, can affect learning.
 School staff need strategies for building positive relationships with all students and teaching SEL skills.
-Explore the challenges related to School Culture, Climate & Safety -- Mental Health & Trauma, Student-Teacher Relationships, and Social-Emotional Learning -- below.
+Explore the challenges related to School Culture, Climate & Safety -- Mental Health & Trauma, Student-Teacher Relationships, Student Engagement, Social-Emotional Learning, and Inclusion & Belonging -- below.

 Mental Health & Trauma

-Many schools are looking beyond academics to understand how to support students’ social and emotional well-being.
-But it can difficult to integrate SEL skills and competencies -- including empathy, collaboration, and citizenship -- into curriculum, especially since these skills haven’t traditionally been taught or assessed.
+Many are looking beyond academics to understand how to support students’ social and emotional well-being.
+But it can be difficult to integrate SEL skills and competencies — including empathy, collaboration, and decision-making — into curriculum, especially since these skills haven’t traditionally been taught or assessed.
 How can schools best build students’ SEL skills in order to cultivate a positive school climate?